-Stress is a significant factor, and chickens become stressed during the hot months of summer when they have changes in diet, they lose or gain flockmates or have a new coop.
+Stress is a significant factor, and one of the most common reasons that chickens bully each other.
+Chickens become stressed during the hot months of summer, when they have changes in diet, they lose or gain new flock members or move to a new coop.

 Lack of Space

-Chickens act on instinct, so if they don’t have enough room, they try to make the others leave to alleviate the situation.
+Chickens act on instinct, so if they don’t have enough space, they try to make the others leave to alleviate the situation.

 How to Stop Chicken Bullies